 Public consultation on Obscene Publications Prosecution Guidance

-The CPS has launched a public consultation on a proposed revision of its current Legal Guidance on Obscene Publications.
+The CPS conducted a public consultation on a proposed revision of its Legal Guidance on Obscene Publications.

 This guidance assists prosecutors making charging decisions in cases which fall under the Obscene Publications Act 1959.

 The Obscene Publications Act makes it a crime to publish material which might ‘deprave or corrupt’ those who are likely to see, read, or hear it.